jagregory/abrash-zen-of-asm/src/chapter-07.md

 As I've already said, *mod-reg-rm* memory accesses are slow partly because instructions that use *mod-reg-rm* addressing tend to have many instruction bytes.
 The *mod-reg-rm* byte itself adds 1 byte beyond the opcode byte, and a displacement, if used, will add 1 or 2 more bytes.
 Remember, 4 cycles are required to fetch each and every one of those instruction bytes.

 Taken a step farther, that line of thinking reveals why *all* instructions that access memory are slow: memory is slow.
 It takes 4 cycles per byte to access memory in any way.
-That means that an instruction like `mov bx,[WordVar]`, which is 4 bytes long and reads a word-sized memory variable, must perform 6 memory accesses in all; at 4 cycles a pop, that adds up to a minimum execution time of 24 cycles.
+That means that an instruction like `mov bx,[WordVar]`{.nasm}, which is 4 bytes long and reads a word-sized memory variable, must perform 6 memory accesses in all; at 4 cycles a pop, that adds up to a minimum execution time of 24 cycles.
 Even a 2-byte memory-accessing instruction spends a minimum of 12 cycles just accessing memory.
 By contrast, most register-only operations are 1 to 2 bytes in length and have Execution Unit execution times of 2 to 4 cycles, so the *maximum* execution times for register-only instructions tend to be 4 to 8 cycles.

 I've said it before, and I'll say it again: *avoid accessing memory whenever you can*.
 Memory is just plain slow.

 In actual use, many memory-accessing instructions turn out to be even slower than memory access times alone would explain.
-For example, the fastest possible *mod-reg-rm* memory-accessing instruction, `mov reg8,[bx]` (BP, SI, or DI would do as well as BX), has an Execution Unit execution time of 13 cycles, although only 3 memory accesses (requiring 12 cycles) are performed.
-Similarly, string instructions, `xlat`, `push`, and `pop` take more cycles than can be accounted for solely by memory accesses.
+For example, the fastest possible *mod-reg-rm* memory-accessing instruction, `mov reg8,[bx]`{.nasm} (BP, SI, or DI would do as well as BX), has an Execution Unit execution time of 13 cycles, although only 3 memory accesses (requiring 12 cycles) are performed.
+Similarly, string instructions, `xlat`{.nasm}, `push`{.nasm}, and `pop`{.nasm} take more cycles than can be accounted for solely by memory accesses.

 The full explanation for the poor performance of the 8088's memory-accessing instructions lies in the microcode of the 8088 (the built-in bit patterns that sequence the 8088 through the execution of each instruction), which is undeniably slower than it might be.
 (Check out the execution times of the 8088's instructions on the 80286 and 80386, and you'll see that it's possible to execute the 8088's instructions in many fewer cycles than the 8088 requires.)
 That's not something we can change; about all we can do is choose the fastest available instruction for each task, and we'll spend much of *The Zen of Assembly Language* doing just that.